Huy-Ngo/acanban/docs/source/req/use-case/other.rst

 """"""""""""""""

 Invalid username
-   If in step 2, user uses an username with invalid characters, the system will display an alert message.
+   If in step 2, user uses a username with invalid characters, the system will display an alert message.
 User could either re-enter his/her username or cancel the operation.